 We have commercial relationships with Expedia and many of its affiliated brands, including Brand Expedia, Hotels.com, Orbitz, Travelocity, Wotif and ebookers.
 These are oral arrangements or arrangements terminable at will or upon three to seven days' prior notice by either party and on customary commercial terms that enable Expedia's brands to advertise on our platform, and we receive payment for users we refer to them.
 We are also party to a letter agreement pursuant to which Expedia refers traffic to us when a particular hotel or region is unavailable on the applicable Expedia website.
-Related-party revenue from Expedia of $\in 100.2$ million, $\in 194.2$ million and $\in 268.2$ million for the years ended December 31, 2014, 2015 and 2016, respectively, primarily consists of click through fees and other advertising services provided to Expedia and its subsidiaries.
+Related-party revenue from Expedia of €100.2 million, €194.2 million and €268.2 million for the years ended December 31, 2014, 2015 and 2016, respectively, primarily consists of click through fees and other advertising services provided to Expedia and its subsidiaries.
 These amounts are recorded at contract value, which we believe is a reasonable reflection of the value of the services provided.
 Related-party revenue represented 32%, 39% and 36% of our total revenue for the years ended December 31, 2014, 2015 and 2016, respectively.

-Our operating expenses include a related-party shared services fee, of $\in$ 1.5 million, $\in$ 2.8 million and $\in$ 4.2 million for the years ended December 31, 2014, 2015 and 2016, respectively.
+Our operating expenses include a related-party shared services fee, of $\pounds$ 1.5 million, $\pounds$ 2.8 million and $\pounds$ 4.2 million for the years ended December 31, 2014, 2015 and 2016, respectively.
 This shared service fee is comprised of allocations from Expedia for legal, tax, treasury, audit and corporate development costs and includes an allocation of employee compensation within these functions.
 These expenses were allocated based on a number of factors including headcount, estimated time spent and operating expenses which trivago considers reasonable estimates.
 These amounts may have been different had trivago operated as an unaffiliated entity.

-The related party trade receivable balances with Expedia and its subsidiaries reflected in our consolidated balance sheets as of December 31, 2015 and 2016 were $\in$ 23.6 million and $\in$ 16.5 million, respectively.
-The related party trade payable balance with Expedia and its subsidiaries reflected in our consolidated balance sheets as of December 31, 2015 was $\in$ 7.1 million and immaterial as of December 31, 2016.
+The related party trade receivable balances with Expedia and its subsidiaries reflected in our consolidated balance sheets as of December 31, 2015 and 2016 were $\leq 23.6$ million and $\leq 16.5$ million, respectively.
+The related party trade payable balance with Expedia and its subsidiaries reflected in our consolidated balance sheets as of December 31, 2015 was $\leq 7.1$ million and immaterial as of December 31, 2016.